ongaeshi/rubykokuban-gem/README.md

 ## Features

-- It's made width mruby + openFrameworks.
+- It's made with mruby + openFrameworks.
   - Not a library.
 It's an application that move independently.
 - Benefits that can be expected.
   - Run on multiple platforms the same code